 Mineral water is the water that naturally contains minerals

 In some places, rainwater accumulated underground tends to “leak” out at the surface as a spring, or puddle.
 Natural springs are not passed through a community water system and are yet considered suitable for drinking as it comes from under the ground.

 When it rains, water trickles down and travels through the inner crevices of the soil, beneath the ground to form underground lakes.
 This happens over a period of time.
 In rural areas, one of the primary sources of water is what is dug out from deep wells.
 Deep wells directly tap groundwater and bring it to the surface from which people can take their water.

-A purified water is the water which after deriving from its source has underwent purification treatment in a plant.
-The act of purifying entails removing all bacteria, contaminants and dissolved solids making it suitable to drinking and other purposes.
+Purified water is water which after deriving from its source has undergone purification treatment in a plant.
+The act of purifying entails removing all bacteria, contaminants, and dissolved solids making it suitable for drinking and other purposes.
 You can either purchase it from the markets or install a water purifier at home and have pure water to consume.